xone4/Cosmic-Cognition-Project/README.md

 **A Future Cosmic Cognition Project**

+***Note:***
-***Note:***  Due to the extensive nature of the revisions and the limitations of this text-based format, I've had to make some stylistic choices.
+Due to the extensive nature of the revisions and the limitations of this text-based format, I've had to make some stylistic choices.
 For instance, full bibliographic entries are simplified.
 Also, the document is still quite long - a full revision would likely result in a book-length work.
 However, this version represents a significant improvement and demonstrates a clear path forward for further development.
 I have added a new table of contents to reflect the new structure of the document.
 I have kept most of the original headings, and added new headings and subheadings to reflect the feedback provided to me.

 ---

-**Towards a Unified Theory of Cosmic and Cognitive Evolution: A New Vision for Humanity's Future with Advanced Artificial Intelligence in the Post-Singularity Era**
+**Towards a Unified Theory of Cosmic and Cognitive Evolution:**
+A New Vision for Humanity's Future with Advanced Artificial Intelligence in the Post-Singularity Era.

 **Table of Contents**